 3.1.
-Capability due to Sickness Absence
+Capability due to Sickness Absence or Caring Responsibilities.

 It is recognised that, on occasion, employees may be unable to perform their duties due to either long term or persistent short-term absence.
-Such cases will normally be managed in accordance with the Council Managing Sickness Absence Policy and Procedure.
+Such cases will normally be managed in accordance with the Council's Managing Sickness Absence Policy and Procedure.